farbodg/abodo-scraper/README.md

 **Description**: This is my submission for the Beekin coding assignment.

 **Instructions**: Download chromedriver [here](https://chromedriver.chromium.org/downloads).
-Set your *PATH* to location of the chromdriver.
+Set your *PATH* to location of the chromedriver.
 Navigate to location of the project and do a *pip install -r requirements* to install all necessary libraries. *python app.py* to run the application.
 You should see the following in your prompt:
 ```
 MacBook-Pro$ python app.py
  * Serving Flask app "app" (lazy loading)